 Can teenagers start juicing?
 Similar to children, it is not recommended for growing teenagers to take part in a full juice cleanse because they have important nutritional and caloric needs to meet to continue to grow and develop.
 However, there is nothing wrong with encouraging a teenager to replace unhealthy snacks and sodas with a glass of one of these juices instead.
 Please do not encourage children or teenagers to start juicing for weight loss.

-Overall, juice cleanses have a plethora of benefits to offer, which isn’t exactly surprising, considering what juices are made of.
 If you start to regularly consume a variety of fruits and vegetables, it’s natural that your body will start feeling better.
 You might end up helping your body fight off inflammation and sickness while increasing your body’s vitamin content and getting the fruits and vegetables that are a part of a healthy diet.